Skip to main content

 Read more about Professional Licensure.

-In the Mathematics - Secondary Education MAT, teachers grow in knowledge and impact as they learn how to integrate practice with theory in today’s culturally diverse and technology-enhanced classrooms.
+In the Mathematics - Secondary Education MAT, teachers grow in knowledge and impact as they learn how to integrate practice with theory in today’s culturally rich and technology-enhanced classrooms.

 Please note that the MAT program’s focus is on preparation to teach in K-12 schools rather than an advanced credential for practicing teachers or a precursor to research-oriented doctoral studies in education.